Cooking Classes in Oaxaca

 Oaxaca has eight different regions with different food cultures.
 With diverse influences and a wide variety of dishes in each one of them.

-One of the main ingredients that compound Oaxaca and Mexico’s gastronomy is corn, which is the foundation of Mexican culture and civilization.
+One of the main ingredients that compound Oaxaca and Mexico’s gastronomy is corn, which is the foundation of many cultures here.
 We care about this, especially if we consider the current state of our country’s dietary policies.
 For more than two decades, the government dependencies responsible for dictating food labeling and market regulations have colluded with big corporations.
 To increase their profits by manipulating the laws making them more flexible to sell products that are not what we would expect according to the labels.
 Especially fruit juices, wholemeal bread, or canned tuna fish.
 (Source)